chbrown13/class-ops/README.md

-# Workshops
+# class-ops
-Test repository for Docable features
+Test repository for Docable and future automated class tools